 Control Description and User Operation 1 Assignable Buttons Assignable buttons allow you to modify the button assignments to best suit your workflow.
 Hold down a button to open a pop-up menu that lists the alternative button choices.
 Properties - Same as selecting Properties on the Recorder menu.
 New Clip - Same as selecting New Clip on the Recorder menu.
 Preview - Same as selecting Preview on the Recorder menu.
 Locate - Same as selecting Locate on the Recorder menu.
 2 Current Timecode 16:27:13;29 LTC Indicates the current timecode of the timecode source selected for the channel.
 Text color is white during record, and dimmed at other times.
-The timecode value of XX:XX:XX is displayed when the timecode source is not present or is invalid.
-See "Changing the timecode source" on page 67.
-3 Timecode Source 16:27:13;29 LTC The text displayed to the right of current timecode indicates the timecode source: VITC, LTC or INT (internal generator).See "Changing the timecode source" on page 67.
-4 Clip Name Edit Control Clip: Clip_1 Location:V:/default Displays the clip's name and location in the media storage system.
+The timecode value of XX : XX : XX is displayed when the timecode source is not present or is invalid.
+See "Changing the timecode source" on page 68.
+3 Timecode Source 16:27:13;29 LTC The text displayed to the right of current timecode indicates the timecode source.
+See "Changing the timecode source" on page 68.
+4 Loop Thru Mode This text indicates if "E-to-E (LoopThru) mode" is selected.
+See Record Menu below 5 Clip Name Edit Control Clip: Clip_1 Location:V:/default Displays the clip's name and location in the media storage system.
 To rename the clip, click and enter text.
-To change the current bin, i.e. the target location for recording clips, refer to "Changing the current bin" on page 68.
+To change the current bin, i.e. the target location for recording clips, refer to "Changing the current bin" on page 69.
 You can use the Clips pane to manage and organize clips.